Number Formatting in Excel

 Dates can be formatted in lots of different ways:

 From short format: (01/01/00) or long format (1st Jan 2000).
 However these are still thought of as numbers by Excel.
-For instance "42831" is actually the date 06/04/2017, whereas 0 would be 01/01/1900, as Excel can process dates before this period.
-Although usually when you type a date into a cell, it will generally change the number format on the cell automatically you can swap back and forth between number and date to see the difference.
-However it is good to know how to change it as you may prefer the long or short version or it to be displayed a different way entirely.
+For instance "42831" is actually the date 06/04/2017, whereas 0 would be 01/01/1900.
+Excel cannot process dates before the 01/01/1900.
+Generally typing a date into a cell will change the number format on the cell automatically, however you can swap back and forth between number formats see the difference or the underlying numerical figure.
+However it is good practice to assign entire columns/rows the same number format, so that any data added after this point will be automatically converted without manual intervention.

 To change a cell's formatting select the cells you wish to change and use the number format box shown in the image